Public Record & Evidence Map – A Whistleblower Led Archive of:

 Chad Eugene Willis

-This page consolidates public records related to Chad Eugene Willis and the entities he has operated, including Plus Brand Industries Inc., Plus Brand, Agua Plus, Agua Plus Alkaline, AguaPlus (AUS), Agua Plus All-Scratch and other associated companies and shells.
+This site functions as a whistleblower archive.
+It consolidates public records related to Chad Eugene Willis and the entities he has operated, including Plus Brand Industries Inc., Plus Brand, Agua Plus, Agua Plus Alkaline, AguaPlus (AUS), Agua Plus All-Scratch and other associated companies and shells.
 It links official filings, regulatory actions, IP claims, sponsorships, marketplace appearances, and structured first-hand materials into a single, navigable evidence map.
 Where matters are not finally adjudicated, they are presented as allegations or reported accounts, with sources indicated.

 Felony Record & Financial-Services Prohibition